Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/Workflow_to_Determine_Escape_Scores/README.md

 ## Deposited Data

 Relevant input/output data are deposited in [Workflow](https://github.com/Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/tree/main/Workflow_to_Determine_Escape_Scores/Workflow).
-Large sequencing files which cannot be maintained on GitHub are provided in external databases, and links are provided.
+Large sequencing files which cannot be maintained on GitHub are provided in external databases, and links are provided in [Workflow](https://github.com/Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/tree/main/Workflow_to_Determine_Escape_Scores/Workflow).
 Users should be able to recreate our results.
 Should issues arise, please contact adkeith@emory.edu or eortlun@emory.edu.